CNelias/SpectralEnvelope.jl/README.md

 >> position of peak: 0.3338  strength of peak: 0.8067
  ["A : -0.3959646304003992", "G : -0.3930054480816879", "T : 0.8282155690720968", "C : 0.1326439759143416"]
 ```
-The function scans the vincinity of the provided goal frequency and returns the mappins for the found maxima.
-It also prints the positions and intensity of the peak so that you may control that you actually identified the desired peak and not a nearby sub-peak.
+The function scans the vincinity of the provided goal frequency and returns the mapping for the found maxima.
+It also prints the positions and intensity of the peak so that you may control that you actually identified the desired peak and not a nearby sub-peak.<br/>
 In this example, we see that at the frequency ~0.33, the codons A and G have an equivalent mapping and so they have the same function (from the point of view of the time-series).